 Chocolate Glaze: Also fantastic, although a little more involved than need be.
 A simple, shiny chocolate ganache is what I usually top my eclairs with.

 All in all, this was very enjoyable, and I’m looking forward to the next DBC.
-Please check out everyone else’s eclairs by going to the Daring Bakers Blogroll and clicking on the links to each blog!

 Finally, I must remind myself never to start a DBC recipe the day it’s due.
-Even though I’ve been incredibly busy the past two weeks, I had two weeks prior to that to get these done!
+Even though I’ve been incredibly busy the past two weeks, I had two weeks to get these done!
 Then again, I used to leave HS and college assignments until the night before they were due, no matter how far ahead they were assigned.
 I’ll never forget the almost 100 page long essay project I finished in the passenger’s seat of my friend’s car on our way back to Boston after driving home the previous night (4-5 hours each way) to pick up summer clothes for Spring Break.
 I had 2 months to research and finish this essay, yet I didn’t start it until two days before it was due.
 Some things never change, huh?